-Playdough Names –Write your preschooler’s name on a piece of paper and put it in sight for their reference.
+Playdough Names – Perfect for the first day of school!
+Write your preschooler’s name on a piece of paper and put it in sight for their reference.
 Encourage the child to roll out some playdough on a table or tray.
 Using a variety of materials, (alphabet cookie cutters, popsicle sticks, unsharpened pencils, or additional writing materials) invite them to practice stamping or writing their name in the playdough.
 You may also choose to roll the playdough into logs and shape them into the correct letters.
 Take it another step further and have your preschooler add small manipulatives to the playdough, thus spelling their name again.
 Check out this post for more details.

 Back-to-School Theme Math and Science Activities

 Color Block Sort – Help your preschooler learn colors all while building fine motor work skills, too.
 Using colored blocks, chips, crayons, craft pom poms, etc., invite the child to match the colors to the task cards using jumbo tweezers to pick up the colored items (if available).
 Modify this activity by using squares cut from colored construction paper.

 Sink or Float School Supplies – Using any school supplies you have on hand, invite your preschooler to select a handful of items.
 After filling a clear plastic bin with water, have your child choose a school supply and make a prediction about whether that item will sink or float.
 Allow them to drop it into the water.
 Discuss what happened.
 Repeat with the rest and discuss the child’s predictions.